 One reason students are returning at different rates may be due to the labour market.

-According to 2016 census data, Indian and Nepalese students are much more likely to be part of the workforce than Chinese students.
+, Indian and Nepalese students are much more likely to be part of the workforce than Chinese students.
 About 78% of Indian and 87% of Nepalese students are employed in the Australian workforce.
 This compares to less than 21% of students from China.

 The government’s efforts to get international students back to Australia more quickly highlights how important their labour is to many parts of the economy.